univention/guardian/docs/developer-reference/setup.rst

 this may indicate a misconfigured proxy port.
 Verify the following:

-1. The nginx or uvicorn port matches the configured traefik loadbalancer port.
+1. The nginx or granian port matches the configured traefik loadbalancer port.
 2. The Docker container exposes the effected port.

 In the case of Keycloak,